mehrunnisaofficial/mathematics-for-ai/README.md

 # Copyright

+© 2026 Mehrunnisa.
+All Rights Reserved.

-All notes, explanations, and original content in this repository are created as part of my personal learning journey.
+The notes, explanations, examples, and other original content in this repository are my own work, created as part of my personal learning journey.

-Please do not copy, republish, or sell this work without permission.

-You are welcome to use this repository for learning and educational purposes while giving appropriate credit.
+You are welcome to read, learn from, and reference this repository for educational purposes with proper credit.

+Please do not copy, republish, redistribute, or sell any part of this repository without my written permission.